Hadeweka/Crystal2Day/README.md

 For example, a map class is already implemented, as well as typical collision routines, a framerate limiter, z-ordering, cameras and many other things.

+Essentially, you can build a game using a number of scenes, which can be considered as corkboards.
+Just pin everything you want on there and let Crystal2Day do the rest.

 And even if you want to do everything by yourself, you can just do exactly that, as most SDL functions are available in this library.